Immigration Service FAQ

 LIK TIN will prepare all needed documents and send them to your mailing address.
 You only need to sign those documents and send us back, the process can be done even you stay in your home country.

-Company Secretary Service FAQ
+Apostille Service FAQ

 It depends whether there is a qualiﬁed Notaries Public.
 You may check this link.